Why Am I Still Single at My Age?

-Solution: Create a list of "MUST HAVE" characteristics, a list of "MUST NOT HAVE" characteristics, and a third list of "WOULD BE NICE IF" traits.
+Solution: Create a list of "Must Have" characteristics, a list of "Must Not Have" characteristics, and a third list of "Would Be Nice If" traits.
 Each list should have no more than six traits on it.
 (If they do, read the above section on unrealistic expectations once more!)
-Adjust the list as necessary and only date people who meet all the criteria of the MUST lists.
+Adjust the list as necessary and only date people who meet all the criteria of those lists.

 Relationships are grand, but sometimes they suck.
 You may wish you could sleep in, but you are duty bound to visit the in-laws tomorrow.
 You've said the same thing a thousand times, and your partner still doesn't "get it."
 You're too busy with work, the gym, and other things to deal with your partner's nagging to spend more time together.